 Bratislava 15-23 July 2018

-The 4th ECPR Teaching and learning summer school was attended by 13 PhD students and early career academics working at different institutions across the globe: California, Portugal, Spain, Germany, Austria and elsewhere in Europe, Pakistan and Hong Kong.
+The 4th ECPR Teaching and learning summer school was attended by 13 PhD students and early career academics working at different institutions across the globe: USA, Portugal, Spain, Germany, Austria, Kosovo, Hungary, Turkey, Russia, Pakistan and Hong Kong.

 The first sessions introduced participants to topics including student-centered class design, facilitation of seminars, online and blended teaching, supervision and assessment as well as to some fundamental concepts from university pedagogy such as constructive alignment, reflective teaching and scholarship of teaching and learning.
 Specialized sessions at this year’s summer school considered the use of simulations for political science classes and discussed how to teach sensitive issues and how to teach